 Plastic production, use, and disposal have significant impacts on human rights.
 Plastics contain toxic chemical additives, which can pose significant threats to human health.
 Because they are made of fossil fuels, plastics are driving the climate crisis, which in turn threatens human rights.

-On November 28, 2022, countries around the world will begin to negotiate a new Global Plastics Treaty.
-The negotiations are based on a resolution by the United Nations Environment Assembly, mandating the creation of a legally binding instrument by the end of 2024 to end plastic pollution.
+On November 28, 2022, countries around the world began to negotiate a new Global Plastics Treaty.
+The negotiations were based on a resolution by the United Nations Environment Assembly, mandating the creation of a legally binding instrument by the end of 2024 to end plastic pollution.
 The world is drowning in plastic, and the creation of this mandate recognizes the urgency of addressing the problem for the benefit of human beings and the environment.
 As negotiations proceed, the countries involved should ensure that the treaty addresses plastics in a way that protects human rights.

 Each year, more than 300 million metric tons of plastic is created.
 Many plastic products are single use, cannot be recycled, and remain in the environment for decades or centuries.
 Only 9 percent of plastic ever produced has been recycled, while the remaining plastic waste is dumped, landfilled, incinerated, or litters the environment.
 Of all plastic produced, 79 percent has accumulated in landfills, informal dumpsites, or the natural environment, and 12 percent has been incinerated.